safespring/docs/content/backup/howto/encrypted.md

 3) Generate a key and store it in the backup server database.
-Sounds a bit weird, but is meant to protect situations similar to having backup tapes sent via untrusted couriers to cold storage.
+Sounds a bit weird, but is meant to protect situations similar to having backup tapes sent via untrusted couriers to external cold storage.
 In this case a lost/stolen tape will be unreadable for anyone not in control of the running backup server.
 Not very applicable to our service, and our encryption-at-rest should cover the risk of someone stealing a disk from us with your backups on.

    Enabled with